ballerina-platform/ballerina-dev-website/code-of-conduct.md

 # Contributor Covenant Code of Conduct

-This code of conduct aims at establishing a baseline standard of behavior to provide a safe and confortable environment for all members of the Ballerina community who are originated from different backgrounds.
+This code of conduct aims at establishing a baseline standard of behavior to provide a safe and comfortable environment for all members of the Ballerina community who are originated from different backgrounds.

 ## Our pledge